shobascode/DTC-model/README.md

 Develop a model that recommends one of Megaline's plans (Smart or Ultra) with the highest possible accuracy.
 The threshold for accuracy is set at 0.75.

 ### Understanding the Data
-Each observation in the dataset contains monthly behavior information about one user.
+users_behavior.csv: Each observation in the dataset contains monthly behavior information about one user.
 The features provided include:
 - Calls: Number of calls
 - Minutes: Total call duration in minutes
 - Messages: Number of text messages